Peanut AllergySkip to the navigation

 How is it treated?

 If you accidentally eat a peanut, follow your doctor's instructions.
-For a mild reaction, you may only need to take an antihistamine , such as diphenhydramine hydrochloride (Benadryl), to reduce your symptoms of a runny nose or itchy skin.
+For a mild reaction, you may only need to take an antihistamine , such as diphenhydramine hydrochloride (Benadryl), to reduce your symptoms.
+Mild symptoms include sneezing or an itchy or runny nose; an itchy mouth; a few hives or mild itching; and mild nausea or stomach discomfort.

-If your allergic reaction is more severe, follow the anaphylaxis action plan from your doctor for this type of reaction.
 If you have had a severe reaction previously, your doctor has probably prescribed a medicine called epinephrine .
-Give yourself the epinephrine shot, and call 911 for further instructions.
+If you have symptoms in more than one body area, such as mild nausea and an itchy mouth, give yourself an epinephrine shot.
+Call 911 for further instructions.

 For more information on how to give an epinephrine shot, see: